astronomer/docs/learn/kubepod-operator.md

 Setting up your local environment to use the KubernetesPodOperator can help you avoid time consuming deployments to remote environments.

 Use the steps below to quickly set up a local environment for the KubernetesPodOperator using the [Astro CLI](https://www.astronomer.io/docs/astro/cli/overview).
-Alternatively, you can use the [Helm Chart for Apache Airflow](https://airflow.apache.org/docs/helm-chart/stable/index.html) to run open source Airflow within a local Kubernetes cluster.
-See [Getting Started With the Official Airflow Helm Chart](https://www.youtube.com/watch?v=39k2Sz9jZ2c&ab_channel=Astronomer).
+Alternatively, you can use the [Helm Chart for Apache Airflow®](https://airflow.apache.org/docs/helm-chart/stable/index.html) to run open source Airflow within a local Kubernetes cluster.
+See [Getting Started With the Official Apache Airflow® Helm Chart](https://www.youtube.com/watch?v=39k2Sz9jZ2c&ab_channel=Astronomer).

 #### Step 1: Set up Kubernetes